Skip to main content

 Price & Value

-At $219 versus $317, the Lite UV saves you $98 upfront — a 31% discount for a system that matches or exceeds the premium model's filtration stages.
+The Lite UV comes in at a $100–$250 price point versus the premium model's $250–$500 tier — a roughly 30% discount for a system that matches or exceeds the premium model's filtration stages.
 Both models share similar replacement filter costs and schedules.
 For a first-time countertop RO buyer, the Lite UV delivers exceptional value.
-The premium model's higher price is only justified if you value water efficiency highly enough to recoup the $98 difference through lower water bills.
+The premium model's higher price is only justified if you value water efficiency highly enough to recoup the upfront difference through lower water bills over time.

 Water Efficiency